DallanQ/brass_birmingham_1/Manual.md

 4. Flip the Industry tile and advance your Income Marker along the Progress Track by the number of spaces shown in the bottom right corner of the tile.

-5. You may go back to step repeat the process for each of your unflipped Industry tiles (including those of a different industry).
+5. You may go back to step 2 repeat the process for each of your unflipped Industry tiles (including those of a different industry).

 Note: You cannot perform the Sell action if you cannot consume the required beer (see "Consuming Beer").

-#### Merchant Beer Bonuses
+#### Merchant Beer Bonuses (page 10)

 Merchant beer may only be consumed as part of a Sell action.
 If you consume a Merchant beer, you also receive the bonus displayed beside that Merchant tile's location:

 - Develop (Gloucester)
 Remove 1 of the lowest level tiles of any industry from your Player Mat (for no iron cost).
-Exception: You cannot remove a Pottery tile showing a Lightbulb Icon (see "Potteries and the Lightbulb Icon).
+Exception: You cannot remove a Pottery tile showing a crossed out lightbulb Icon (see "Potteries and the Lightbulb Icon).

 - Income (Oxford)
 Advance your Income Marker 2 spaces along the Progress Track.